If you’re as nosey as I am when it comes to business and content marketing strategies, I have a tiny, snack-sized treat for you today.

 Aka things I’ve written about in the past and can just repurpose for video.

-(This is part of the PR for introverts strategy I shared on the Marketing Personalities podcast last week.)
+(This is part of the PR for introverts strategy I shared on the Marketing Personalities podcast.)

 So when I start making videos again, they’ll focus way more on content I’ve already created and can resurface from old day jobs, collaborations, and clients.